objectionary/eo-phi-normalizer/proposals/README.md

         - [[proposal priority: high](https://github.com/objectionary/eo-phi-normalizer/labels/proposal%20priority%3A%20high)]
         - [[proposal priority: medium](https://github.com/objectionary/eo-phi-normalizer/labels/proposal%20priority%3A%20medium)]
         - [[proposal priority: low](https://github.com/objectionary/eo-phi-normalizer/labels/proposal%20priority%3A%20low)]
 1. [[proposal implemented](https://github.com/objectionary/eo-phi-normalizer/labels/proposal%20implemented)] Once a proposal is accepted, it still has to be implemented.
 The author(s) may do that, or someone else.
-We mark the proposal implemented once it hits the `normalizer` master branch (and we are happy to be nudged to do so by email, GitHub issue, or a comment on the relevant pull request), and the corresponding documentation on the site is updated.
+We mark the proposal implemented once it hits the `master` branch (and we are happy to be nudged to do so by email, GitHub issue, or a comment on the relevant pull request), and the corresponding documentation on the site is updated.